 Restaurant La Perla

-After a morning explore of the city to take some photos then packing up sustenance was required.
+After a morning of exploring of the city to take some photos then packing up sustenance was required.
 Restaurant La Perla jumped out as a nice place to eat and enjoy the sunshine.
 Fruit juice and a burger was the delight of the day for me.
 I thoroughly enjoyed this and was garnished well.
 More info…

 The town had a main street with a variety of shops from food shops, mini-markets, clothes boutiques to gift shops.
 There ware as usual for Romanian towns a choice of pharmacies and money exchanges.
 The town centre is not really a destination for shoppers but had all the essentials needed by me.